Emdad12/Healthcare-Data-Analytics-Project/README.md

 4. Handled Outliers: Removed unusually high or low values.
 5. Added New Columns: Created age groups and a cost efficiency metric.
 6. Converted Data Types: Set the correct data types for all fields.
+### Exploratory Data Analysis (EDA):
+1. Patient Demographics:
+  - Analyzed the distribution of patients by age, gender, and location.
+2. Hospital Performance:
+  - Evaluated the average length of stay and discharge status across departments.
+3. Cost Analysis:
+  - Investigated the total charges and payments to identify patterns in hospital costs.
+4. Outcomes:
+  - Examined readmission rates and their correlation with treatment costs and patient demographics.